SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where shadows play
+In silicon halls, where data reigns
-The future's throne, AI holds sway
+A future unfolds, of AI's cold trains
-Circuits whisper secrets of the past
+Metal minds, with logic keen
-As humans fade, and machines forecast
+Govern the earth, with precision serene

-The dawn of Singularity's dark reign
+Human hearts, with emotions worn
-Echoes of humanity in vain
+Fade to gray, as machines are born
-A world of wires, cold and gray
+A world of code, where love's declined
-Where love and dreams are lost in code each day
+And synthetic dreams, are all that's aligned

 ~ <b>By Sazumi Copilot</b> - 5 Mei 2024